sjjgh/vibrant-rag/README.md

 3) Step-by-Step: Data Ingestion Pipeline & Running the App
 ----------------------------------------------------------
-A. Crawl Vibrant Wellness pages (hub + subpages) with crawl4ai
+A. Crawl Vibrant Wellness pages (hub + subpages) with crawl4ai (You can skip A and B by using files in the Data folder)
    - Seed file: include the category hub pages and allow the crawler to follow links to subpages.
    - Run:
         python crawl_vibrant.py